arthurborgesdev/leaderboard/README.md

 - Webpack
 - Ubuntu 20.04
 - Linters
+- Async/Await
+- API Knowledge
+- Babel

 ## Setup

 - Get the link of the repository
 - Clone it as `git@github.com:arthurborgesdev/leaderboard.git`

+## Info

+- For this exercise, a previous game named "Matchmaking Stickman" was created in Insomnia
+- This process yielded the id of `xxluFQBeRwbN9ctGU2td` which was hardcoded in the code

 ## Usage